 The Badia Fiesolana is the European University Institute’s main building.

-The church’s green and white marble romanesque façade likely dates to the 12th century, as does the stone bell tower that reigns over the building.
+The church’s green and white marble romanesque façade probably dates to the 12th century, as does the stone bell tower that rises over the building.

 While the history of the place as a site of religious vocation dates back to Etruscan times, the main complex that we see today was constructed by Cosimo de’ Medici.
 Known as ‘Cosimo the elder’, this Medici patriarch saved the Badia from debt and disrepair.

 He kept an apartment here, and made the Badia Fiesolana the heart of Florentine Neoplatonist study.
 In later centuries a series of religious orders inhabited the Badia; it was also once used as a hospital, and later as a military barracks.

 In 1975 the Italian authorities made the Badia Fiesolana premises available to house the European University Institute.
 After extensive renovation work, the first researchers arrived in 1976.
 The building is now the seat of the central administration, the Library, and the Department of Political and Social Sciences.